CRowdCLassic/btc-pre-ann/README.md

 Block Time: 120 seconds
 Spend: 10 confirmations
 Block: 100 confirmations
-Masternode Collateral: 1000 CRCL
-Block Reward: 20 CRCL, halving every year - next is coming around 22.12.18 Reward distribution: 50% POW, 50% Masternode
+Block Reward: 20 CRCL, halving every year - next is coming around 22.12.18 (Don`t miss this opportunity, right ;) Reward distribution: 50% POW, 50% Masternode Masternode Collateral: 1000 CRCL
 Premine: There were 200 000 coins left in an address from before the swap.
-There is unknown amount of coins collected from the swap also - this matter will be invetigated further.
+There is unknown amount of coins collected from the swap also - this matter will be investigated further and the decisions will be made according to the result of it.
-And as this may look scary now from the market PoV, it is considered a low risk on the long run.
+As this may look scary now from the market PoV, it is considered a low risk on the long run.
 (This will be explained in detail later.)

 How to get CRCL?